Tak783/healthmax/README.md

 1. Use Swift Data + Cryptokit and Keychain instead of User Defaults for Security reasons disucssed earlier
 2. Biometric unlock for security reasons
 3. Add jailbreak check to block users from using the app if its jailkbroken
-4. Ask for biomteric enrolment again if a user takes a screenshot, only then can it be saved
+4. Ask for biometric enrolment again if a user takes a screenshot, only then can it be saved

-Thank you for your consideration :)

 ------

-## ⭐️ v0.2 Completed Upgrades
+## ⭐️ v0.20 Completed Upgrades
 1. MaxPlan View: Healthmax now returns custom AI generated insights from Static and dynamic (HealthKit) data

+## ⭐️ v0.21 Completed Upgrades
+1. New Apple Watch companion app "Max Calorie Burner" helps users maximise their calorie burn with tips based on their calories burned for the day sourced from HealthKit

 Notes
 * This was a quick integration E2E
 * Integration uses Firebase and OpenAI to power the service that returns personalised insights
 * Can be improved E2E from architecture, re-usability and testing
 * Best experienced using real data from Apple Health, to try, just run the app on device

+---
+Thank you for your consideration :)